 Zooplankton response: Calanus finmarchicus abundance

 Given the magnitude of the capelin collapse, a significant increase in their main copepod prey, Calanus finmarchicus, might have been expected (e.g., Gjøsæter et al. 2002).
 Unlike the extensive zooplankton sampling effort in the Barents Sea, zooplankton on the NL shelf (Divs.
-3KL) have only been sampled on a regular basis using plankton nets since 1999 (Fisheries and Oceans Canada’s Atlantic Zonal Monitoring Programme).
-The Continuous Plankton Recorder (CPR) dataset was used to test the non-collapse hypothesis as it commenced in the late 1950s.
+3KL) have only been sampled on a regular basis using plankton nets since 1999 (Fisheries and Oceans Canada’s Atlantic Zonal Monitoring Program).
+The Continuous Plankton Recorder (CPR) dataset was used to test the non-collapse hypothesis as the dataset commenced in the late 1950s.
 However, the usefulness of CPR data in tracking inter-annual changes in copepod abundance in the Northwest Atlantic has been questioned.
 Head and Pepin (2010) noted that only two years between 1960-1978 had more than 8 months of observations over the Grand Bank sections of the CPR sampling, which was the section used to test the non-collapse hypothesis, and inconsistencies in the course of the survey tracks from ships-of-opportunity resulted in uneven sampling of different water masses (Pepin et al. 2011).
 Furthermore, there was a substantial reduction in CPR mileage towed in the 1980s with a contraction of monitoring to 20° W in the eastern Atlantic (Reid et al. 2003); consequently, there are large gaps in monthly CPR data from 1979-1990, particularly between 1986-1990, which precluded its use in recent capelin studies (Mowbray 2002; Mullowney et al. 2016).

 In summary, CPR data cannot be used to support either hypothesis (Table 1).